ericoporto/ags-manual-wiki/Globalfunctions_Event.md

 and then decide whether to pass it on to the global script or not.
 See the [`ClaimEvent`](Globalfunctions_General#claimevent) function for more details.

 ---

+### `on_text_input`

+    on_text_input(int ch)

+Called when the player's key presses form a printable character.
+The difference between this and `on_key_code` is that not every key corresponds to the printable char, and some chars may be created by pressing multiple keys (which also depends on the current system language).

+The `ch` argument contains a unicode character code, and may be used with the [String functions](String).

+For example:

+    MyLabel.Text = MyLabel.Text.AppendChar(ch);

+will append the new printed character to a label's text.

+**IMPORTANT:** this function only works when your game uses "new-style key handling mode".
+This mode is selected in the [General Settings](GeneralSettings#backwards-compatibility) with "Use old-style key handling" option in the "Backwards compatibility" group.

+---